Horsetooth Reservoir

 Knowing the water from the Poudre River was inconsistent, sometimes providing too much and at other times not enough, Horsetooth Reservoir was developed to solve the problem.
 The reservoir acquired its name from the unique rock formation that sits above the large body of water.

 There is an old Native American legend regarding this famous stone.
 The Valley of Contentment (today’s Horsetooth Reservoir) was once guarded by a giant so that no buffalo, deer, or antelope were hunted in the valley.
-Chief Maunamoku led Indians to slay the giant.
-In killing the giant, the Chief slashed at his heart, first in the center, then on the right and then on the left with a tomahawk from the heavens.
+Chief Maunamoku led the natives to slay the giant.
+When killing the giant, the Chief slashed at his heart, first in the center, then on the right and then on the left with a tomahawk from the heavens.
 The next day the giant turned to stone and is now known as Horsetooth Rock.

 Today, the 6.5-mile-long reservoir is a favorite recreation spot for activities such as boating, fishing, swimming, stand up paddle boarding, water skiing, sailing and picnicking.
-There are many miles of trails surrounding the reservoir for mountain bikinghorseback riding and hiking.
+There are many miles of trails surrounding the reservoir for mountain biking, horseback riding and hiking.
 Additionally, on the east side of the reservoir is one of the best spots in Colorado for bouldering in Rotary Park.
 Horsetooth Reservoir is open year-round and includes RV spots, campsites and cabins, all managed by Larimer County Natural Areas.
 If camping isn’t your style, relax in one of the condos or bed & breakfasts in the area and rent a boat, kayak, SUP board and more at the local marina or What's SUP.

-Authentic to Fort Collins
+Authentic to Fort Collins Local Favorites

 Parks & Open Spaces

-Whether you’re in Fort Collins for a weekend or two weeks, it’s nearly impossible to explore all of the trails, lakes, and streams in the surrounding foothills and mountains.
+Whether you’re in Fort Collins for a weekend or two weeks, it’s nearly impossible to…

 Cache la Poudre River

-The Cache la Poudre River Canyon is truly a hidden treasure, with majestic cliffs and intriguing rock formations enveloped in ponderosa and lodgepole pines, sage brush, mountain mahogany and...
+The Cache la Poudre River Canyon is truly a hidden treasure, with majestic cliffs and intriguing…

 Rocky Mountain National Park

-Just 35 miles from Fort Collins, the peaks of Rocky Mountain National Park soar to more than 13,000 feet and form the Continental Divide.
+Just 35 miles from Fort Collins, the peaks of Rocky Mountain National Park soar to more than…

 Hiking & Trails

-Fort Collins has several trails for walking, jogging, hiking, in-line skating, biking, or a leisurely stroll inside city limits.
-The trails are maintained year round and snow is removed from trails...
+Fort Collins has several trails for walking, jogging, hiking, in-line skating, biking, or a…